 - Apply plaster to the same face level & finish the same with the help of float (randha) and trowel (thapi).

 - Ensure that no uneven surface is observed.
-Check the surface from different sight angle for a proper judgment.
+Check the surface from different sight angles for a proper judgment.

 - Check the surfaces with line Dori on respective thiyyas. (dots.).

-- Roughen the surfaces with wires, for better bonding to second coat.
+- Roughen the surfaces with wires, for better bonding to the second coat.